2025-2026 Academic Catalog

 The interdisciplinary minor in film studies (FLM) provides students an opportunity to explore one of the most popular and influential media from the twentieth century to the present.
 Students study the history, theory, and aesthetics of film and consider film from literary, philosophic, religious, economic, and creative perspectives.
 The minor complements many of the existing majors in the arts and sciences and enhances the academic preparation of students who are considering graduate school and/or careers in film criticism, screenwriting, or film production.

-Students minoring in film studies must complete 13 semester hours including four approved three-credit film courses in various disciplines and a one-credit required capstone course, ASI 350.
+Students minoring in film studies must complete 12 semester hours, choosing from a list of four approved three-credit film courses in various disciplines.

 Students desiring to minor in film studies should notify their respective deans and the coordinator of film studies.